 Those with an incorrect response sit down, and the others keep playing until only one person is left standing.

-Provide a piece of drawing paper to students, and encourage them to unleash their artistic side.
+Provide a piece of drawing paper to all, and encourage them to unleash their artistic side.

 19. Do Wall Push-Ups.

-A simple brain break activity for kids, each student finds a place to stand against the classroom wall, facing it.
+For this simple brain break activity for kids, each individual finds a place to stand against the classroom wall, facing it.

-After you model how to perform a wall push-up, students complete as many wall push-ups as possible in 1 minute.
+After you model how to perform a wall push-up, the children complete as many wall push-ups as possible in 1 minute.

 20. Dunk It.

-This is one of those brain breaks for 5th grade kids that even your most reluctant students will love, Dunk It is arguably the “king” of all brain breaks for elementary-aged learners.
+This is one of those brain breaks for 5th graders that even your most reluctant students will love.

-Divide your elementary students into 2 teams.
+Divide your little ones into 2 teams.
 Each team stands in separate parallel lines, all bodies facing the same direction.

-About 10 feet in front of the first students in each line, place a basket (1 basket per team).
+About 10 feet in front of the first child in each line, place a basket (1 basket per team).
 These baskets represent hoops.

 Crumple 4 pieces of paper to serve as “balls”, with each team taking two balls each.